seanosullivanuk/weblings/README.md

 🌈 Solid colour or gradient backgrounds

 🎨 Customise it however you like, by mixing up the Weblings, dialogue and background sets

+🌚 Dark Mode support.
+Weblings will automatically switch from light to dark, matching your operating system

 ## Official store links
 [Weblings on the Microsoft Edge Add-Ons Store](https://microsoftedge.microsoft.com/addons/detail/weblings/nihcnmmkgpmgdchginblgdbpfhjclpmf?hl=en-GB)